lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 This search might take up to a minute.
 The query returns 12,589 objects.

-**3.4.** The default view of the search above is a plot the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not a particularly useful plot aside from showing that the number of detections for the most oft-detected objects in the outer Solar System is in the thousands.
+**3.4.** The default plot generated for the query above shows the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not a particularly useful plot aside from showing that the number of detections for the most oft-detected objects in the outer Solar System is in the thousands.
-Click twice on the ``COUNT`` column header to order the entries by descending count and identify the most oft-detected outer Solar System object.
+Click twice on the ``COUNT2`` column header to order the entries by descending count and identify the most oft-detected outer Solar System object.

 .. figure:: /_static/portal_tut03_step03a.png
     :width: 600